turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/3-stake-fungible-token.md

   - with cross contract calls gas considerations need to be taken into account.
 The FT standard states that `ft_transfer_call` must pass along all unused gas to the receiver contract.
 Technically speaking that is not possible.
 We can approximately pass along the unused gas.
 Getting gas right in cross contract calls requires experimentation.
-The approach I use is to measure the gas consumption on the callback by temporarily relaxing the private contraint.
-This enables me to invoke the function manually and measure the gas consumption.
-The STAKE contract provides an operator interface to enables the operator to configure the gas usage for cross contract calls.
+The approach I use is to measure the gas consumption on the callback by temporarily relaxing the private constraint.
+This enables me to invoke the function directly and measure the gas consumption.
+The STAKE contract provides an operator interface to enable the operator to configure the gas usage for cross contract calls.
 This is beyond the scope of this tutorial, but worth mentioning.
 Checkout the `ft_on_transfer_gas()` and `resolve_transfer_gas()` methods in the source code for details.
 - the code uses what's called the high level cross contract pattern provided by NEAR Rust SDK.
 It works as follows: